doitadrian/commodo-fields-storage-crud-logs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Appends `createdOn`, `updatedOn`, and `savedOn` fields to your model.
-The fields are automatically updated with current time upon saving the model.
+The fields are automatically updated with current time before the model is about to be saved.

 ## Install
 ```